Skip to main content

 namespace: default

 Thus, you can observe the rescheduling result at status.observedWorkloads field of workloadrebalancer/demo.
-As you can see, deployment/foo rescheduled successfully.
+As you can see, deployment/foo was rescheduled successfully.

 Step 5: Observe the real effect of WorkloadRebalancer